RB3 Gen 2 Vision Kit

 Installing drivers, AI Engine Direct and the IM-SDK

-Now that we have Ubuntu 24.04 installed, let's install GPU drivers, the Qualcomm AI Engine Direct SDK (to run neural networks), and the Qualcomm Intelligent Multimedia SDK (to run computer vision pipelines on GPU or NPU).
+Now that we have Ubuntu 24.04 installed and connected to a network, let's install GPU drivers and the Qualcomm AI Engine Direct SDK (to run neural networks).

 From the terminal or ssh session on your development board, run: